Ty France Player Props: Mariners vs. Padres

-On Tuesday, Ty France (.535 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
-First pitch is at 9:40 PM ET.
+Ty France -- batting .302 with five doubles, a walk and four RBI in his past 10 games -- will be in action for the Seattle Mariners against the San Diego Padres, with Michael Wacha on the mound, on June 7 at 4:10 PM ET.

-He racked up two hits (going 2-for-4) in his last game against the Rangers.
+He had two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Padres.

 Ty France Game Info & Props vs. the Padres